Dormers Garden City, NY 11530

 Garden City's Adelphi University neighborhood brings additional density to the Stewart Avenue corridor.
 Homes within a 10-minute walk of the campus have seen consistent appreciation as proximity to transit and a walkable commercial district drives demand from a broader buyer pool — buyers who expect a primary suite with en-suite bath, not a pull-down attic stair.
 A shed dormer converting the half-story to 900 square feet of livable space positions these homes correctly for that buyer.

 Tudor and Georgian revival homeowners in Garden City face a specific challenge that most dormer contractors handle poorly: architectural compatibility.
 A poorly proportioned dormer on a Tudor revival reads immediately as an addition rather than an original feature.
-Tim Novak, our in-house AIA architect, designs every Garden City dormer with the original roofline character as the primary constraint — brick returns to match the existing coursing, stucco detailing in the original sand-float texture, multi-lite windows proportioned to the Tudor vocabulary.
+Our in-house architect, our in-house AIA architect, designs every Garden City dormer with the original roofline character as the primary constraint — brick returns to match the existing coursing, stucco detailing in the original sand-float texture, multi-lite windows proportioned to the Tudor vocabulary.
 The Village of Garden City Architectural Review Board, located at 351 Stewart Avenue, reviews all proposed exterior modifications to Historic District properties before a building permit is issued.
 Our ARB record in Garden City: every application approved.

 Garden City Dormer Cost — 2026 Reference Table